The Ins and Outs of Inbound Marketing

 Inbound marketing brings people into your business with hopes of turning them into a customer.
-This includes content marketing, SEO, blogging and social media.
+This includes content marketing, SEO, and social media.
 Inbound marketing is measurable, meaning ROI is determined based on effort.

 Let’s explore the inner workings of inbound marketing.

 Caring for your customers.

 A fundamental shift in sales – that’s how we would describe inbound marketing.
 Instead of fighting to close the deal, inbound’s method consists of attracting, converting, closing and delighting people.
 It puts the focus on the customer and the problem they need solving.

 It’s simply doing business in a human and helpful way.

 You start attracting prospects by creating relevant content.
 Consider the question or problem your ideal customer would type in Google.
 Your content should answer the question and solve their problem.